zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ### Correlation Matrix Plots

-After 'TMM' normalizing between the samples, various correlation plots can be generated by tsrexplorer.
+After TMM normalizing the samples, various correlation plots can be generated.
-An example is shown here, in which half the plot is a scatter plot, and the other half a heatmap.
+This this example, a combined scatterplot/heatmap is generated.

 ```
 p <- plot_correlation(exp, data_type = "tss", font_size = 2, pt_size = 0.4) +